-A major highlight of Gavin's subsequent leadership of Grumman was inking and implementing a major F-14 contract with Iran.
-Initiated in 1968 and flown first in December 1970, the aptly-named F-14 "Tomcat" benefitted from the critical support of Gavin's old classmate-now Vice Admiral-Tom Connolly, who sacrificed his chance for a fourth star to ensure the program's inception and later managed it from the Pentagon side.
-In 1972, the year Gavin became president of Grumman, the Shah of Iran wrote to the F-14 Program Coordinator in the office of the Chief of Naval Operations, stating that he wished to consider purchasing F-14s for the Imperial Iranian Air Force (IIAF) to replace its aged F-4 Phantoms.
+A major highlight of Gavin's subsequent leadership of Grumman was implementing a major F-14 contract with Iran [27].
+Initiated in 1968 and flown first in December 1970, the aptly-named F-14 "Tomcat" benefitted from the critical support of Gavin's old classmate-now Vice Admiral-Tom Connolly, who sacrificed his chance for a fourth star to ensure the program's inception and later managed it from the Pentagon side [28].
+In 1972, the year Gavin became president of the Grumman Corporation's aerospace subsidiary (Grumman Aerospace Corporation), the Shah of Iran wrote to the F-14 Program Coordinator in the office of the Chief of Naval Operations, stating that he wished to consider purchasing F-14s for the Imperial Iranian Air Force (IIAF) to replace its aged F-4 Phantoms [29].
 An experienced pilot himself, the Shah sought to counter high-altitude Soviet overflights then violating Iranian airspace.
-In July 1973, in an F-14 demonstration for the Shah at Andrews Air Force Base against the rival F-15, Grumman's team stole the show-including by flying directly over the reviewing stand.
-The Shah appeared to have made up his mind.
-That December, Iran ordered 30 F-14s; complete with the AIM-54 Phoenix missile, of which the F-15 lacked an equivalent.
-The Navy delivered the first F-14 on January 24, 1977.
-A total of 79 were delivered out of an ultimate order of 80.
+In July 1973, in an F-14 demonstration for the Shah at Andrews Air Force Base against the rival F-15, Grumman's team stole the show with dramatic maneuvers.
+The Shah appeared to have made up his mind [30].
+That December, Iran ordered 30 F-14s; complete with the AIM-54 Phoenix missile, of which the F-15 lacked an equivalent [31].
+After Gavin became President and Chief Operating Officer of the Grumman Corporation itself in 1976, the Navy delivered the first F-14 on January 24, 1977 [32].
+A total of seventy-nine were delivered out of an ultimate order of eighty.

 IV.
-GIVING BACK TO MIT
+Giving Back to MIT

-Gavin had an extraordinary aerospace engineering career in an extraordinary age for American aerospace achievements, the likes of which may never be seen again.
+Gavin had an extraordinary aerospace engineering career in an extraordinary age for American aerospace achievements, the likes of which may never be rivaled.
 His employment coincided exactly with the Cold War era's lofty defense spending and ambitious megaprojects.
-Following degrees from MIT in 1941 and 1942 and four years as an officer in the U.S. Navy's Bureau of Aeronautics, Gavin spent his entire career with the Grumman Corporation, rising from design engineer in 1946 to president and Chief Operating Officer in 1976 before his retirement in 1985.
+Following degrees from MIT in 1942 and four years as an officer in the US Navy's Bureau of Aeronautics, Gavin spent his entire career with the Grumman Corporation, rising from design engineer in 1946 to president and Chief Operating Officer in 1976 before his retirement from leadership in 1985 and his complete departure from remaining management and consulting in 1990.
 To the very end of his life, Gavin remained focused on pursuing new technological horizons and helping the organizations he valued look to the future.
 Gavin was a life-long active alumnus of MIT, eventually serving as a member of the MIT Corporation.
 He attended his last MIT Corporation board meeting on October 1, 2010, driving the two hours each way alone.
-This was just twenty-nine days before his death at age 90, surrounded by family members at the Applewood Retirement Community in Amherst, Massachusetts.
+This was just twenty-nine days before his death at age ninety, surrounded by family members at the Applewood Retirement Community in Amherst, Massachusetts.